Tshort76/reference/Data_Systems/Designing_Data_Systems_DDIA.md

 Each edge has a unique ID, start vertex, end vertex, and attributes (key-value pairs)

 ### Triple stores
 In a triple-store, all information is stored in the form of very simple three-part statements: (subject, predicate, object).
-A triple might be (Jim, likes, bananas), (Jim,is,gay), (gay,type_of, sexual_orientation).
+A triple might be (Jim, likes, bananas), (Jim,is,silly), (silly,type_of, personality).

 ## Summary
 Document databases target use cases where data comes in self-contained documents and relationships between one document and another are rare